jeanne-charoy/TD-M2-Statistique-avec-R-/README.md

 "# TD-M2-Statistique-avec-R"
-# Welcome to the Stats with R course
+# Welcome to this Stats with R course

 This is a public repository for a "statistics with R" course (Fall 2021 semester).
 The class requires no prior experience with R, and only limited knowledge of statistics.